|Coordinates:||33.6567 S 78.783 W (mistake up to 200 m)|

 - Dendroseris gigantea - Alejandro Selkirk Island.
 Only one sample survives in the wild!

 - Dendroseris litoralis - Robinson Crusoe Island, Santa Clara Island.
 Once very common in lowland forests of Robinson Crusoe Island.
-At one moment in 1980ies only 3 plants remained.
+At one moment in the 1980s only 3 plants remained.
 Beautiful orange flowers.
 Some plants are grown in local gardens.

 - Dendroseris macrantha - Robinson Crusoe Island